Eliminating Quantization Errors in Classification-Based Sound Source Localization: Unbiased label distribution

-We use Wasserstein distance (WD) \cite{rubner2000earth} to analyze the connection between ULD and the one-hot distribution.
+We use Wasserstein distance (WD) \cite{rubner2000earth} to analyze the connection between ULD and one-hot distribution.
 WD is a metric that can be used to measure the distance between two discrete probability distributions.
-The concept behind WD is to envision the distributions as two piles of soil with certain masses, and the WD is the minimum total work required to transform one pile of soil into the other.
-Fig.~\ref{fig:distributions_wd} shows the WD between the arbitrary-angle label distribution and 0-angle distribution of either ULD or one-hot.
-From the figure, we see that the WD curves of the ULD and one-hot are closely related.
+Figure~\ref{fig:distributions_wd} shows the WD between the arbitrary-angle label distribution and 0-angle distribution of either ULD or one-hot.
+We see that the WD curves of the ULD and one-hot are closely related.
 However, unlike the sudden changes in the WD curve of the one-hot distribution, the WD curve of ULD is smooth.